frankie95667/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+  ## A: The token is used to pass as an Authorization value in the header of the HTTP request to authenticate the user before accepting the request.
+The token is provided to the user in the response when successfully logging in.
 - [ ] What steps can you take in your web apps to keep your data secure?
+  ## A: The most important step is to authorize the user on the server side before accepting an HTTP request.
+In the web app, all routes that you would like to only allow a user that's logged in, setup a protected route for that component, instead of a standard route.
+The protected route checks to see if the user is logged in before routing to the component.
+If they are not logged in they will be redirected to a unprotected route.
 - [ ] Describe how web servers work.
+  ## A: Web servers are applications that run in the physical server that accepts HTTP requests and will provide some sort of response to every request.
+They serve up the HTML pages and/or web apps to your local browser.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+   ## A:
+    (C)reate: POST
+    (R)ead:   GET
+    (U)pdate: PUT
+    (D)elete: DELETE

 ## Project Set Up